att/MkTechDocs/docsbuild/title-pages.md

 # Title pages

 There are three ways to create a title page for your `pdf` or `pdffloat` document.
-In all three cases, you must create a standalone file and assign that filename to the `TITLE_PAGE` variable in the configuration section of your project's `makefile`.
+In all three cases, you must create a standalone file and assign that filename to the `TITLE_PAGE` variable in your project's configuration.

 ## Title metadata block